-Ringed seal population surveys in Alaska have used various methods and assumptions, had incomplete coverage of their habitats and range, and were conducted more than a decade ago; therefore, current, comprehensive, and reliable abundance estimates or trends for the Alaska stock are not available.
-Burns and Harbo (1972) conducted aerial surveys along the North Slope of Alaska (between Point Lay and Kaktovik) during June 1970 and reported a minimal estimate of 11,612 ringed seals in areas of shorefast ice.
-Frost and Lowry (1984) produced a rough estimate of 40,000 ringed seals in the Alaska Beaufort Sea during winter and spring by applying an assumed correction factor for availability bias (i.e., for seals not hauled out at the time of the surveys) to the average density observed from 7 years of aerial surveys in the Alaska and Yukon Beaufort Sea and extrapolating over the entire area of the continental shelf.
-Their estimate during summer of 80,000 ringed seals was based on the assumption that this population doubles as seals from the Bering and Chukchi seas move in with the receding ice edge.
-Based on an analysis of surveys conducted during the 1970s, Frost (1985) estimated 1 to 1.5 million ringed seals in Alaska waters, of which 250,000 were estimated in shorefast ice.
-These estimates were considered conservative when compared with polar bear predation rates (Frost 1985); however, details of the analysis were not published.
-Frost et al. (1988) reported detailed methods and results of surveys conducted in the Alaska Chukchi and Beaufort seas during May-June 1985-1987.
-Survey effort was directed towards shorefast ice within 20 nmi of shore, though some areas of adjacent pack ice were also surveyed, and estimates were based on observed densities extrapolated over estimates of available habitat without correcting for availability bias.
-In the Chukchi Sea, total numbers of hauled out ringed seals in shorefast ice ranged from $18,400 \pm 1,700$ in 1985 to $35,000 \pm 3,000$ in 1986.
-The 1987 estimate of $20,200 \pm 2,300$ was similar to 1985.
-In the Beaufort Sea, the estimated number of ringed seals hauled out within the 20-m depth contour ranged from 9,800 \pm 1,800 in 1985 to 13,000 \pm 1,600 in 1986.
-The 1987 estimate (19,400 \pm 3,700) was considerably higher but may have included seals that had moved in from other areas as the ice began to break up (Frost et al. 1988).
-Frost et al. (2004) conducted surveys within 40 km of shore in the Alaska Beaufort Sea during May-June 1996-1999, and observed ringed seal densities ranging from 0.81 seals/km2 in 1996 to 1.17 seals/km2 in 1999.
+Ringed seal population surveys in Alaska have used various methods and assumptions, incompletely covered their habitats and range, and were conducted more than a decade ago; therefore, current, comprehensive, and reliable abundance estimates or trends for the Alaska stock are not available.
+Frost et al. (2004) conducted aerial surveys within 40 km of shore in the Alaska Beaufort Sea during May-June 1996-1999 and observed ringed seal densities ranging from 0.81 seals/km2 in 1996 to 1.17 seals/km2 in 1999.
 Moulton et al. (2002) conducted similar, concurrent surveys in the Alaska Beaufort Sea during 1997-1999 but reported substantially lower ringed seal densities than Frost et al. (2004).
 The reason for this disparity was unclear (Frost et al. 2004).
-Bengtson et al. (2005) conducted surveys in the Alaska Chukchi Sea during May-June 1999 and 2000.
+Bengtson et al. (2005) conducted aerial surveys in the Alaska Chukchi Sea during May-June 1999-2000.
 While the surveys were focused on the coastal zone within 37 km of shore, additional survey lines were flown up to 185 km offshore.
 Population estimates were derived from observed densities corrected for availability bias using a haul-out model from six tagged seals.
 Ringed seal abundance estimates for the entire survey area were 252,488 (SE = 47,204) in 1999 and 208,857 (SE = 25,502) in 2000.
-The estimates from 1999 and 2000 in the Chukchi Sea only covered a portion of this stock's range and were conducted over a decade ago.
-Using the most recent estimates from surveys by Bengtson et al. (2005) and Frost et al. (2004) in the late 1990s and 2000, for the purposes of an Endangered Species Act (ESA) status review of the species, Kelly et al. (2010a) estimated the total population in the Alaska Chukchi and Beaufort seas to be at least 300,000 ringed seals, which Kelly et al. (2010a) state is likely an underestimate since the Beaufort surveys were limited to within 40 km of shore.
+Using the most recent survey estimates from surveys by Bengtson et al. (2005) and Frost et al. (2004) in the late 1990s and 2000, for the purposes of an Endangered Species Act (ESA) status review, Kelly et al. (2010a) estimated the total population in the Alaska Chukchi and Beaufort seas to be at least 300,000 ringed seals.
+This estimate is likely an underestimate since the Beaufort Sea surveys were limited to within 40 km from shore.